Planetary Alignment 2023: Saturn, Neptune, Jupiter, Mercury & Uranus Visible Tonight

 Here are some planetary alignments discussed in the media.
 They are noteworthy because they feature many planets that are grouped closely together.
 However, most of them won’t happen anytime soon, so don't hold your breath.

-On September 8, 2040, five naked-eye planets (Mercury, Venus, Mars, Jupiter, and Saturn) will be within a circle of 9 degrees in the sky.
+On September 8, 2040, five naked-eye planets (Mercury, Venus, Mars, Jupiter, and Saturn) will align in the sky.
 The crescent Moon will also be visible, positioned between Venus and Saturn.
 The best time for observations will be around 19:30 local time.

-On March 15, 2080, six planets – Venus, Mercury, Jupiter, Saturn, Mars, and Uranus – will be visible in the morning sky, all within an 82-degree sector.
+On March 15, 2080, six planets – Venus, Mercury, Jupiter, Saturn, Mars, and Uranus – will be visible in the morning sky.
 This alignment is especially remarkable because it will feature the “great conjunction” of Saturn and Jupiter, which will be only six arcminutes apart.

-On May 19, 2161, all Solar System planets, including the Earth, will gather on one side of the Sun, within 69 degrees of each other.
-However, the planets will appear to be spread across 171 degrees in the Earth’s sky, observable just before dawn.
+On May 19, 2161, all Solar System planets, including the Earth, will gather on one side of the Sun.
+The planetary alignment will be seen just before dawn.

-On November 7, 2176, all Solar System planets, including the Earth, will gather on one side of the Sun, within 78 degrees of each other.
-From the Earth’s vantage point, the planets will be spread across the sky, within 162 degrees of each other.
+On November 7, 2176, all Solar System planets, including the Earth, will gather on one side of the Sun.
+The planetary alignment will be seen in the Earth’s sky just after sunset.

-On May 6, 2492, all Solar System planets, including the Earth, will gather on one side of the Sun, within 90 degrees of each other.
-In the Earth’s sky, the planets will be aligned within 162 degrees of each other.
+On May 6, 2492, all Solar System planets, including the Earth, will gather on one side of the Sun.
+In the Earth’s sky, the planetary alignment will be seen just after sunset.

 FAQ